knbknb/perplexity-api-search/README-python.md

 singer Adriano Celentano.
 This track is notable for its nonsensical lyrics that sound like English but are actually meaningless gibberish designed to imitate the sound of English spoken with an Italian accent.
-The song was released in 1972 on his album `"Nostalrock."` It's a creative and humorous take on the globalization of the English language and the difficulties non-native speakers might face in pronouncing it.
+The song was released in 1972 on his album _Nostalrock._ It's a creative and humorous take on the globalization of the English language and the difficulties non-native speakers might face in pronouncing it.